Wyfy0107/helsinki-places/README.md

 4. Produce the build: `./scripts/build.sh`
 5. To run or test the project without docker (see below for using docker), make sure a redis database is running at localhost at port 6379
 6. Run the backend: `cd backend && yarn run start:dev`
-7. Run the backend: `cd frontend-react && yarn run start`
+7. Run the frontend: `cd frontend-react && yarn run start`
 8. Run test backend: `cd backend && yarn run test`
 9. Run test frontend: Make sure both the redis database, backend server, and frontend are running.
    Then: `cd frontend-react && yarn run test:e2e`